Monthly patching schedule

 Server considerations

-• Do not deploy to master domain controller first.
+• Do not deploy to a master domain controller first.
 Apply to a secondary domain controllers, then patch master domain controller on following day.

 • Server patching done outside business hours.
 Must have IT staff monitoring patching to ensure all servers operational after patching.